42dannywillems/42_libft/README.md

 #42 libft

-DO NOT USE NOW.
-DOCUMENTATION AND TESTS MUST BE DONE.
+DOCUMENTATION MUST BE DONE.

--- Need description --
+42_libft is a C library containing functions which stdlib implements.
+This is the first project in 42.

+Unlike stdlib, 42_libft has data structures implementations such as stacks, single and double linked list, tree, etc.

 ###Version 1.1 (v1.1)